iluwatar/java-design-patterns/queue-based-load-leveling/README.md

 **Programmatic Example**

 The Queue-Based Load Leveling pattern helps to manage high-volume, sporadic bursts of tasks that can overwhelm a system.
 It uses a queue as a buffer to hold tasks, decoupling the task generation from task processing.
-The tasks are then processed at a manageable rate.
+Tasks are processed at a controlled rate, ensuring optimal load management and fault tolerance, crucial for maintaining robust system architecture.

 First, let's look at the `MessageQueue` and `Message` classes.
 The `MessageQueue` acts as a buffer, storing messages until they are retrieved by the `ServiceExecutor`.
 The `Message` represents the tasks to be processed.